Skip Navigation

 Return to main MCHbest page >>

 Overview.
 Research indicates that breastfeeding education and professional support practices can effectively increase breastfeeding rates.
-Studies have examined the benefits of a team-based approach with lactation consultants and primary care providers,[1] peer counselors,[2] and/or home visitors,[3] providing professional counseling support,[4] and/or gifting infant care supplies and breast pumps[5] to improve breastfeeding duration and exclusivity.[6,7] Breastfeeding education and support are core services provided by WIC and in other outpatient settings with many programs working to ensure that breastfeeding support is provided throughout the prenatal period and first year postpartum.
+Studies have examined the benefits of a team-based approach with lactation consultants and primary care providers,[1] peer counselors,[2] and/for home visitors,[3] providing professional counseling support,[4] and/for gifting infant care supplies and breast pumps[5] to improve breastfeeding duration and exclusivity.[6,7] Breastfeeding education and support are core services provided by WIC and in other outpatient settings with many programs working to ensure that breastfeeding support is provided throughout the prenatal period and first year postpartum.

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):